-In eight grade, students will continue to build on their grammar and vocabulary skills and continue to read stories in Latin.
+In eighth grade, students will continue to build on their grammar and vocabulary skills and continue to read stories in Latin.
 The beginning of the year will focus on reviewing the previous year's grammar topics (cases, tense, various sentence structure, and vocabulary) as well as cultural and historical content.
-The class will finish the second book in the Cambridge Latin series and begin the third book.
+The class will focus on the Cambridge Latin Course's third book.
 Through this book, students will learn the fourth and fifth declension noun endings and continue to master the comparison of adjectives and adverbs.
 They will also learn two new tenses, the future and future perfect, and learn participles in the various tenses and voices.
 In addition, students will get exposure to the subjunctive mood.
 Students will also get experience reading and translating more complex sentence structures.

-When we are done with the third book, we will begin the fourth book in the series which will introduce remaining grammar topics and introduce students to Roman authors and reading authentic Latin texts.
+When/if we finish the third book, we will begin the fourth book in the series which will introduce remaining grammar topics and introduce students to Roman authors and reading authentic Latin texts.
 Students will be graded on tests and quizzes, homework assignments, classwork, participation, and projects.